h4x0rj0bz/the-realreal/lead-ruby-on-rails-engineer.md

-# Rails Engineer
+# Lead Ruby on Rails Engineer
 ### San Francisco, CA

 ### Quick Summary
-As a **Ruby on Rails Engineer** here you'll be a major contributor to our  e-commerce front end, backend systems, and APIs.
+As a **Lead Ruby on Rails Engineer** here you'll be a major contributor to our  e-commerce front end, backend systems, and APIs.
 You'll build APIs to support our mobile applications and admin tools, and work on underlying model layer that powers those APIs.
 The person in this role will own critical systems throughout the platform and be responsible for their performance, adding new, valuable features, and ensuring that these systems perform correctly.

 ### Job Description
 + Develop new features throughout the platform, and maintain and enhance existing behavior.